carvalho/numlua/readme.md

 since the dirs happen to be system defaults.
 Similarly, on Mac OS X using `fink`,

-        $ fink install blas lapack fftw3-dev hdf5-dev
+        $ fink install atlas-shlibs fftw3-shlibs hdf5-shlibs
         $ luarocks HDF5_DIR=/sw FFTW3_DIR=/sw make numlua-0.3-1.rockspec

-Note that optimized libraries could have been used instead: `ATLAS` instead of the vanilla BLAS/LAPACK, for instance.
+Note that ATLAS optimized libraries are being used here, instead of the vanilla BLAS/LAPACK (a similar package exists in `apt`.)
 In this case, you need to change the rockspec to match your libraries.

 ### Building on Windows ###